anteln/tnc-setup/README.md

 \
 `nano config.json`\
 \
-The order of deployment is according to the command list below:\
+The recommended order of deployment is according to the command list below:\
 \
 `./pihole_install.sh`\
 `./nebula_install.sh`\